top of page

 1. Santa Barbara Cenotes

-These cenotes were great!
+These cenotes were great, and are a must-visit on your Yucatan road trip itinerary!
 We received a tip from some fellow travellers at our hostel to visit this group of three cenotes, about a 30-minute drive from Mérida.
 We arrived the second they opened, and yes, we were the only ones there for about two hours.

 You have the choice of bike or horse to get around - PLEASE CHOOSE BIKES, the ponies looked skinny and overworked and the distance between the cenotes really isn't that far.